International Connectivity Program, Policy & Partnerships Coordinator

 Gabe is proficient in Spanish.
-He is also an avid soccer player and sports fan, and enjoys backpacking, running, cooking, and landscape photography.
+He is also an avid soccer player and enjoys skiing, backpacking, running, cooking, and landscape photography.

 - B.S. in Biology, Haverford College